 What Is a Construction Daily Report?

-For example, the daily report lists:
+For example, this free construction daily report lists:

-- All the work that was performed
+- All the construction work that was performed

 - Whether that work was completed on schedule or if there were any delays